jameshanlon/cheese/cheese/pages/2018-02-18-beis-response.md

 <a name="q38"></a>
 ### Qu.38.
 Are there other ways that Government could help improve access to data energy efficiency and performance of homes for research purposes?

-Members of The C.H.E.E.S.E Project would be happy to enter into a dialogue about the use of our thermal imaging methodology for research into the thermal performance of buildings (para.
+Members of The C.H.E.E.S.E.
+Project would be happy to enter into a dialogue about the use of our thermal imaging methodology for research into the thermal performance of buildings (para.
 116), as well as for identifying building faults.